hyosung11/Launch-School/Courses/JS109/glossary.md

 Callback functions are functions that are passed as arguments to higher-order functions.

 By definition, higher-order functions accept functions as arguments or return them.
-Since a callback function is passed as an argument to another function, that other function must be a higher-order function.
+Since a callback function is passed as an argument to another function that other function must be a higher-order function.

 There is no limit to the number of callback functions that can be passed to another function, provided that function is prepared to deal with those callbacks.